 - It is implied that the shrine maiden is Gun Nac.

 - Moon Rabbit: Area 1 is nothing but this trope.

 - Multiple Endings

-- One Hit Point Wonder: Partially averted.
+- One-Hit-Point Wonder: Partially averted.
 Picking up a Wing upgrade not only allows more powerful guns to be used, it also allows Gun Nac to absorb one hit without exploding.
 However, without a Wing attachment equipped, it's one hit, you're dead.

 - 1-Up: Not only provides an extra life, but it also doubles as a Wing attachment.
-Depending on whether or not the ship has a Wing attached, each 1-up token collected potentially allows Gun Nac to take up to two extra hits per game.
+Depending on whether or not the ship has a Wing attached, each 1-up token collected potentially allows Gun Nac to take up to two extra hits per life.

 - Playing with Fire: Type-4 weapon is a massive flamethrower.
 Possibly the most useful of the 5 types, especially when coupled with the Wing upgrade.